Roche gets Swiss approval for skin cancer drug

 Roche, the world’s largest maker of cancer drugs, said about 10,300 people are diagnosed with carcinoma in Switzerland a year and there are more than two million new cases worldwide.

 Erivedge was approved in the United States in January and recommended for approval by European regulators in April.
-Curis, Roche’s partner, is entitled to certain payments on the drug.
+Curis , Roche’s partner, is entitled to certain payments on the drug.
+(Reporting by Emma Thomasson, editing by Alice Baghdjian)